m3dwards/longmynd.org/content/contact.md

 If you don’t get a timely response, please try a different contact option!

-In the event of an accident, call the emergency services first!
+In the event of an incident, call the emergency services first!

 Press: Please note that we never discuss accidents with the press.